Brindhanachigopi/Task-1/README.md

 ### HTTP/1.1:

-+HTTP (HOL)Head of Line Blocking problem.
++ HTTP (HOL)Head of Line Blocking problem.

-+Non-implementation of requests pipelining for request multiplexing.
++ Non-implementation of requests pipelining for request multiplexing.

-+Opening of multiple TCP connections for requesting multiple resources.
++ Opening of multiple TCP connections for requesting multiple resources.

-+Textual nature of data transfer.
++ Textual nature of data transfer.

-+Long HTTP headers.
++ Long HTTP headers.

-+Numerous Workarounds to overcome above HTTP problems.
++ Numerous Workarounds to overcome above HTTP problems.

-+Slow web page loading speed.
++ Slow web page loading speed.

 ### HTTP/2

-+It’s a binary protocol instead of textual.
++ It’s a binary protocol instead of textual.

-+HTTP/2 is fully multiplexed
++ HTTP/2 is fully multiplexed

-+It used header compression HPACK to reduce the overhead size
++ It used header compression HPACK to reduce the overhead size

-+It allows servers to “push” responses proactively into client caches instead of waiting for a new request for each resource.
++ It allows servers to “push” responses proactively into client caches instead of waiting for a new request for each resource.

-+Low overhead in parsing data.
++ Low overhead in parsing data.

-+It’s widely supported by browsers.
++ It’s widely supported by browsers.
 As a basic internet technology, protocol HTTP/2 must be supported by the current version of your browser to work well.

 # Objects and its internal representation in javascript